COVID-19

 This search engine will help you find vaccinations throughout Kitsap County and Washington state.

 How are we doing?
-As of December 28 , around 77% of Kitsap residents 5 and older have received their first vaccination and around 70% are fully vaccinated.
-Less than a quarter of our total population has been boosted.
+As of August 2022 , around 71% of Kitsap residents have completed their primary series of vaccination.
+Around 38% of our total population has been boosted.

 What can you do to help?
 Reach out to friends, relatives, and neighbors having trouble finding a vaccine.
 Many local appointments are available (and volunteers can help find them at the City’s appointment assistance line (360) 394-9795).
 Free rides to vaccinations are being offered by Kitsap Transit.
 Call (360) 479-7272 for more information.
 Finally, sign up for public safety notifications through the City’s NIXLE system.
 Test POULSBO to 888777 and stay up to date on important local health (and other) information.